Psychology

 To study psychology is to seek the answers for fascinating questions about the life of the mind and how people think, act and perceive the world.

 Studying psychology opens a world of possibilities for students interested in learning the concepts and theoretical perspectives behind the science of personality, motivation, emotion, adjustment, cognition and various behavioral disorders.
-At Emmanuel, students are offered opportunities to collaborate on student-faculty research initiatives typically unavailable at the undergraduate level, and then exhibit their findings in scientific journals and at conferences all over the country.
+At Emmanuel, you are offered opportunities to collaborate on student-faculty research initiatives typically unavailable at the undergraduate level, and then exhibit your findings in scientific journals and at conferences all over the country.

 View the 2022-2023 Academic Catalog to find course titles, numbers and descriptions.